-Saarinen in Helsingfors had completed his distinguished railway station for that city in 1904.
-And it stands today a monument to honest indigenous organic architecture.
-Although at that time a man in his twenties, Saarinen had completed before 1910 a large number of banks, public buildings, dwellings and other works which would be acknowledged anywhere today as contemporary with 1942.
+Saarinen in Helsingfors had on pleted his distinguished railways tion for that city in 1904.
+And stands today a monument to hos indigenous organic architecture.

+though at that time a man in his twenties, Saarinen completed before 1910 a large number of banks, pubuildings, dwellings and other works which would acknowledged anywhere today as contemporary was 1942.